imoralescs/imoralescs.github.io/aws.md

 }
 ```

 Once save, we are trying to test this API, on the test section will see our field input to add value.
-Let try `all` and as response will see `All data is here!`.
+Let try `all` and as response will see `All the data`.

 ### Serverless Framework